 That said, some lawmakers believe these changes don’t go far enough.
 “There’s nothing in this bill that says, if you notify a parent, it goes by registered mail,” Republican Senator Robert Singer told Asbury Park Press.
 “How do you know if they got it?
 There’s nothing in this bill that says, if a youth gives you a false name and address, you can prove it’s a real one.
 All this bill is doing is [making a] smoke screen to what has to be fixed.”

 Many parents, law enforcement officers, and lawmakers see this new “clean-up” bill as a win.
 “Marijuana was legalized for adults, not for children or teenagers,” Democrat Senator Vin Gopal stated.
 “Parents need to be notified if their underage child is using marijuana or alcohol so they can take the appropriate steps to protect them from the potential harmful effects of substance use at young ages and to help them make responsible decisions.”

 Marijuana and alcohol misuse at a young age can have negative long-term effects on the brain.
 Underage drinking, in particular, is often a precursor for alcoholism in adulthood.
 Heavy marijuana use during childhood or adolescence is associated with higher likelihood of dropping out of school, unemployment, and general life satisfaction later in life.

-If you or a loved one is struggling with addiction, please reach out to an admissions navigator at to learn about treatment at Sunrise House or other American Addiction Centers’ facilities.
+If you or a loved one is struggling with addiction, please reach out to an admissions navigator at to learn about marijuana rehab treatment in New Jersey at Sunrise House or other American Addiction Centers’ facilities.